 Once convicted of Driving While Intoxicated in North Carolina, a Defendant’s license will automatically be suspended for 12 months.
 The North Carolina DUI Defendant may be eligible for a Limited Driving Privilege during that 12-month suspension period.
 In order to qualify, the Defendant cannot have any other outstanding DWI charges, must have had a valid license at the time of the DWI offense (or if their license was expired, it was not expired for more than 12 months from the date of the DWI offense), and must have been sentenced to either a level 5, level 4, or level 3.

 If the Defendant did not have a blood/alcohol level at .15 or above, they are eligible to petition the court for a limited driving privilege immediately at the time of the conviction.
 If the Defendant did have a blood/alcohol level at .15 or above, they can petition the court for a limited driving privilege after 45 days from their conviction with proof of installation of an Interlock device.
 If the Defendant is sentenced at a level 2, level 1, or Aggravated level 1, they will not be permitted to petition the court for a limited driving privilege.

 In addition to the above mentioned requirements, the petition must include proof of insurance (DL-123 form), a certified copy of a 7-year driving record (good only for 30 days), and proof of a Substance Abuse Assessment by a certified substance abuse education center.

-For assistance obtaining your driving privileges as soon as possible, contact DWI Lawyer Raleigh and DWI Lawyer Durham M. Moseley Matheson at 919-335-5291 today for your FREE CONSULTATION!
+For assistance obtaining your driving privileges as soon as possible, contact Raleigh DWI Lawyer M. Moseley Matheson at 919-335-5291 today for your FREE CONSULTATION!